rajington/windowsapp/README.md

 Run the app.
 Then create your config file at `~/.windowsapp.{coffee,js}` and put some code in it.
 Then reload the config file from the menu.
 (You may want to bind a hot key to reload the app during testing for convenience.)

 You can use either `~/.windowsapp.coffee` or `~/.windowsapp.js`.
 If both exist, whichever was edited more recently will be used.
-If you want to force the other one to be loaded, use `touch`.
+If you want to force the other one to be loaded, use `touch` on the file.

 Your config file has access to [underscore.js 1.4.4](http://underscorejs.org/).